 The hard water minerals are also released into the drains when the softening media is saturated with mineral ions.
 According to EPA reports, the discharge from the softening media may actually be beneficial to the soil.

-For a salt-free water softener, no reactions take place since the system does not use salt.
+A salt-free softener does not require salt.
 No sodium or chloride ions are released into drains or sewage systems.

 The system does not deal with hard water ions in the saltless water softener.
 Therefore, the hardness levels remain the same.
 Saltless softeners do not need water to flush out any trapped mineral ions.

-A salt-free water softener will not deal with the soap scum.
+Salt-free water softeners will not deal with the soap scum.
 It means that you need a lot of soap, detergent, and shampoos for cleaning, and you add substantial amounts of phosphates, cleansers, soaps, detergents, and chemicals to the environment.

 Energy Usage and Savings

 Softeners help in advancing more efficiency in the operations of your household.
-Salt-based water softeners save an average of $200 -$300 per year.
+Salt-based water systems save an average of $200 -$300 per year.

 Scale buildup acts as an insulator.
 In case the buildup occurs in the water heater, energy usage will be less effective.